nuxsmin/sysPass/README.md

 ----------------

-PHP web based Passwords Management System for bussiness and personal use.
+PHP web based Passwords Management System for business and personal use.

-Accounts passwords are encripted with an unique master password, group/role based access, file uploading, LDAP integration, auditing event and more....
+Accounts passwords are encrypted with an unique master password, group/role based access, file uploading, LDAP integration, event/actions auditing and more....

 Installation instructions and changelog at Wiki